rootjaxk/Uni/holiday_website/ReadMe.md

-A holiday website handwritten with PHP,HTML,CSS and a tiny bit of JavaScript.
+A holiday website handwritten with PHP,SQL,HTML,CSS and a tiny bit of JavaScript.
+It has a fluid, responsive design that is compatible with all screen sizes and connects to a MySQL database for ease of updating holidays.

 It can be found here: http://unn-w20007431.newnumyspace.co.uk/LeadingChoiceGetaways/index.html